WGC Dell Technologies Matchplay

 Historically the case has been that If you were thinking about backing a lesser player to win this, forget it.
 This event is strictly the domain of the ‘big guns’.

-Basically if you put to one side the first few years of the event before it was established and a lot of the big names didn’t bother to show up, every edition has been won by a player who has played either Ryder Cup or Presidents Cup.
+Basically if you put to one side the first few years of the event before it was established and a lot of the big names didn’t bother to show up, every edition until last year had been won by a player who has played either Ryder Cup or Presidents Cup.
+This trend was bucked by Billy Horschel however as a former Fedex Cup Champion he certainly has ‘previous’ in gate crashing the party and his win wasn’t a huge shock.

-The only players to win the event who had not won [or subsequently won] in the past ten years a Major championship are Hunter Mahan, Ian Poulter, Luke Donald and the most recent winner Kevin Kisner.
+The only players to win the event who had not won [or subsequently won] in the past ten years a Major championship are Hunter Mahan, Luke Donald and the most recent winners Kevin Kisner and Horschel.

-In the last ten years the only players who were not seeded in the top 10 who won were Mahan and Matt Kuchar who were both seeded 21.
-2018 winner Bubba Watson and the 2019 winner Kevin Kisner.
+In the last ten years the only players who were not seeded in the top 10 who won were Mahan and Matt Kuchar who were both seeded 21, 2018 winner Bubba Watson and again Kisner and Horschel.

-Experience in this event does also seem to be key with all of the last ten winners having played the event at least three times before while all of them bar Hunter Mahan had at least made the last 16 on one of there previous visits.
+Experience in this event does also seem to be key with all of the last ten winners having played the event at least three times before while all of them bar Hunter Mahan and Horschel had at least made the last 16 on one of their previous visits.

-This is rubber stamped by the fact that three of the four winners since the event moved to TPC Austin have also triumphed on other Pete Dye designs either prior to winning here or subsequently with Day having won the Players, Watson a standing dish at TPC River Highlands and Johnson having won there last year as well.
+This is rubber stamped by the fact that four of the five winners since the event moved to TPC Austin have also triumphed on other Pete Dye designs either prior to winning here or subsequently with Day having won the Players, Watson a standing dish at TPC River Highlands, Johnson having won there as well and Horschel having won both on a solo basis and in the pairs event at TPC Louisiana.

 In addition the 2019 Champion Kevin Kisner has finished second at TPC Sawgrass and has a superb record at Hilton Head.

-With the round robin basically designed to protect the top players from being ‘caught cold’ in round one and being eliminated early [thus upsetting the sponsors and TV audience ratings] we are even less likely to see a shock result nowadays.
+With the round robin basically designed to protect the top players from being ‘caught cold’ in round one and being eliminated early [thus upsetting the sponsors and TV audience ratings] we are in theory even less likely to see a shock result nowadays, however both Horschel and Kisner the two most recent winners were certainly not amongst the most fancied runners and it may just be that the events close proximity to the years first Major at Augusta has an effect on how the games biggest names approach the event.

-With the course being on the shores of Lake Austin the wind can potentially play a part and gusts of around 15mph are a possibility at different times in the week.
+With the course being on the shores of Lake Austin the wind can potentially play a part and gusts of around 20mph+ are a possibility at different times in the week.

 As I always say though this could all change!